 “I had been possessed many times in that prison Sheryl, I had to face many evil spirits, your aunt Agatha and even Lilith.
 I guess I was punished by my own sins, I even have to face Jeremy and he was laughing at me probably knowing it was going to be my fate to be there.”

-When I gave the trinity the box, it contained my head…
+“When I gave the trinity the box, it contained my head . . .”

 I was completely shocked but I encouraged Leann to keep talking.